ellysh/video-game-bots/ClickerBots/protection.md

 ```
 You can compare it with the `SimpleBot.au3` script.
 Both scripts looks very similar.
 There is minor differences in the syntax of the function calls.
 You should specify input parameters of all functions after a comma in AutoHotKey.
 But all function names like `WinActivate`, `Sleep` and `Send` still the same as AutoIt variants.

 Now we are ready to test our protection system example.
-This is algorithm to do it:
+This is an algorithm to do it:

 1. Launch the Notepad application.
 2. Launch the `ProcessScanProtection.au3` script.